flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 For the S-SMP to do independent work, it needs to load a type of program known as **Sound Driver**.
 This software instructs the chip on how to manipulate raw audio data sent by the main CPU to PSRAM, as well as how to control the S-DSP.

+Considering the overall capabilities of this system, most games bundled sound drivers that performed **music sequencing**.
+Similar to MIDI, they drive the S-SMP and S-DSP to read sampled instrument data and subsequently play it at different pitches and effects to produce the musical score.
+This was something that this console excelled at.

-As evident, the sound subsystem was a major leap forward compared to previous generations, but it also posed significant programming challenges.
-The documentation provided by Nintendo was infamous for its vague explanations and omission of critical features, forcing developers to conduct their own research.
+As evident, the sound subsystem represented a major leap forward compared to previous generations, but it also posed significant programming challenges.
+Nintendo only provided one driver, the *Nintendo SPC Sound Engine* [@audio-engine].
+Along with it, the documentation was infamous for its vague explanations and omission of critical features.

-As a result, a wide variety of sound drivers emerged in the market [@audio-drivers], with some uncovering impressive capabilities.
+All in all, this forced developers to conduct their own research and derive their own implementations if they wanted extra functionality.
+Consequently, a wide variety of sound drivers emerged in the market [@audio-drivers], with some uncovering impressive capabilities.

 {.close-float}

 ### Pitch control {.interactive-only}

 Pitch bending enables to produce distinct notes using the same sample.
 Well, the S-SMP included a useful bender to alter the pitch in a smooth manner.
-Take a look at this extracted channel from Mother 2/Earthbound @[fig-pitch_bend], both examples come from the original soundtrack, however, the first one has the pitch control disabled.
+Take a look at this extracted channel from Mother 2/Earthbound [@fig-pitch_bend], both examples come from the original soundtrack, however, the first one has the pitch control disabled.

 ::: {.subfigures .side-by-side .interactive-only #fig-pitch_bend}